adamfowleruk/mljs/planning.md

    - Ask about info panel headings on interaction vs. results panels
  - Advanced workplace functionality
   - application wide settings
-   - By default exclude all workplace admin collection documents from search (additionalProperties, searchoptions, in searchcontext)
+   - DONE in all search options - By default exclude all workplace admin collection documents from search (additionalProperties, searchoptions, in searchcontext)
    - Widget: list/create/remove search options
     - automatically used a textarea instead of an input box if large string used
    - Widget: edit search options